Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 When fresh tomatoes are at their peak, their intense flavor makes this soup a treat.

-Fried rice is a great way to use up leftover rice, which clumps together better than fresh rice does.
+Fried rice is a great way to use up leftover rice.
+Leftover rice sticks together better than freshly made rice does.

 This fried rice is as flavorful as your favorite takeout version, but it's packed with brown rice and veggies.